 Pottery Barn is a well-known, home furnishings and decor retailer found throughout the US.
 With options to buy online, over-the-phone, or in-store, Pottery Barn has a socially-conscious vision with its devotion to support craftspeople and reduce environmental impact.
 While most shoppers have good things to say about Pottery Barn's shopping experience, there are some complaints about delivery, durability and price value in some cases.

 Pottery Barn is a popular American home furnishings retailer with over 200+ locations in the US, Canada, and worldwide.
-Known for their upscale and trendy designs, Pottery Barn is a subsidiary of Williams-Sonoma Inc., which also includes their sub-brands Pottery Barn Kids, Pottery Barn Teen, and PB/Apartment.
-With prices that tends towards the high-end, Pottery Barn is a popular choice for wedding and baby gift registries.
-A section of Pottery Barn's site is even dedicated to 'Shop for Sustainability', where eco-conscious shoppers can shop for home products made of organic cotton, sustainably sourced woods, and pieces that are fair trade certified, handcrafted, and certified nontoxic.
+Known for their upscale designs with prices that tend towards the high-end, Pottery Barn is a subsidiary of Williams-Sonoma Inc., which also includes their sub-brands Pottery Barn Kids, Pottery Barn Teen, and PB/Apartment.

 When it comes to customer experience and sentiment, the feedback from Pottery Barn shoppers is varied.
 Most shoppers appreciate the way Pottery Barn pieces look and how they are styled.
 However, some shoppers have brought up issues with perceived quality of certain pieces as well as issues with delayed deliveries.

 Pottery Barn's furniture pieces are both imported and made in the US.
-Their upholstered pieces, such as sofas and sectionals, are customizable and made-to-order from their North Carolina manufacturing factory.
-Pottery Barn's pieces include materials such as engineered woods such as medium-density fiberboard (MDF), kiln-dried woods, reclaimed woods, synthetic fabrics, organic cottons, natural linens, metals, marble, acrylic, glass, seagrass and more.
+Pottery Barn's pieces include materials such as engineered woods, medium-density fiberboard (MDF), kiln-dried woods, reclaimed woods, synthetic fabrics, organic cottons, natural linens and more.
 While some shoppers are satisfied with their Pottery Barn pieces, there have been some occasions where shoppers have brought up issues with the durability and longevity of the furniture pieces they purchased.

 When it comes to the furniture items that Pottery Barn's shoppers are most excited about, there are a few popular requests that customers make again and again.
 We'll go through the top picks and talk about the ins and outs of Pottery Barn's offerings.

 One of the most popular items that Pottery Barn shoppers are on the hunt for are their rugs.
-With their collection of area rugs, hallway runners, round rugs, indoor/outdoor performance rugs, custom rugs, doormats, kitchen & entry way mats, and bath mats, a Pottery Barn rug is a great way to tie any room or space together.
-With just over 1,000 different styles to choose from, Pottery Barn rugs range in price from around $30 for a bath mat sized rug all the way up to $9,000+ for larger, hand-knotted area rugs.
+With just over 1,000 different styles to choose from, Pottery Barn rugs range in price from around $25 for a doormat all the way up to $12,000+ for larger, hand-knotted area rugs.
 When it comes to styles, Pottery Barn carries solid and patterned rugs, rugs with a neutral color and print, traditional rugs, shag rugs, hand-knotted rugs, distressed rugs, and even have a small selection eco-friendly rugs made of sustainably sourced materials.
 Most customers love the look of Pottery Barn's rugs, although a few shoppers have mentioned the price points for their rugs seemed a bit high.

 The pros: Nicely styled rugs that include a few eco-friendly options.